HEIG-EDIT/edit/frontend/README.md

 ```bash
 npm install
 ```

-Then, run the development server with
+Then, run the development server with:
 ```bash
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## How to run the entire app